+s and again give my approval.

-Part 3: To be completed by the building Principal.
-Please check one: Approved Disapproved
+Part 3: To be co ompleted by the building Principal.

+e: Approved approval Disapproved

-Reason for disapproval Signature of Principal Date
+Signature of P rincipal Date

 Educational Tour or Trip

 Please refer to School Board Policy #204

 Request for Excuse

 The parent(s)/guardian(s) of a student who wishes to have the student excused from compulsory school attendance in order to participate in an educational tour or trip must submit an application to the Principal of the school in which the student is enrolled.
 Except for emergency situations, which must be fully explained, this request must be submitted at least one week prior to the date on which the student seeks to be excused for compulsory attendance.
 If a student will be absent for more than ten (10) school days, the student will be removed as a full-time student.
 The family will need to reenroll the child upon return.